 Take a Sunday (or Monday or Tuesday) drive along the scenic Gallatin Canyon.
 Enjoy views of Montana scenery like Quake Lake, Madison Valley, and Lone Peak as you follow the Gallatin River.

 The Gallatin River area is popular for whitewater rafting, rock climbing, hiking trails, and fly fishing.
-When you’re searching for things to see in Montana, pencil some of them into your itinerary.
+When searching for things to see in Montana, pencil some of them into your itinerary.